-When judging the causes of the Financial Crisis of 2008 it's important to look beyond the popular folk-lore of greedy bankers generating new financial products that nobody understood, and that this led to a "market failure".
-This is only part of the story and the main underlying theme is that intervention by governments in financial markets played a major part in the events that led up to the Crisis.
+When judging the causes of this Financial Crash of 2008 it's important to look beyond the popular folk-lore of greedy bankers generating new financial products that nobody understood, and this led to a "market failure."

+This is only part of the story and the main underlying theme is that intervention by government in financial markets played a major part in the events that lead up to the Crash.
 This "government failure" should be the object of serious attention.

 Government agencies did not spot it coming before market participants did.
-We should not, then, assume that government agencies can "correct market failure".
+We should not, then, assume that government agencies can "correct market failure."
 There is a strong likelihood that financial market regulation has made matters worse and not better.

-Indeed, it was government regulation that forced the banks to depart from their prudent lending practices and allocate large volumes of loans to people with absolutely no chance of ever repaying their debts.
+It was government regulation that forced the banks to depart from their prudent lending and allocate large volumes of loans to the poor and to people with absolutely no chance of ever repaying these debts.

 This may have been to gain political popularity but it has left us with a tragic legacy.

-In the wake of this Financial Crisis, the choice before us is really quite simple.
-We can either continue this splurge of debt-driven madness in the hope that the bubble will re-inflate and we can get a few more good years out of it, enabling us to retire and leave the mess to future generations-or-we can use thoughtful economic analysis to identify specific problems in financial markets and resolve them with a simple and targeted legislative framework.
+In the wake of this Financial Crash, the choice before us is really quite simple.

+We can either continue this splurge of debt-driven madness in the hope that the bubble will re-inflate and we can get a few more good years out of it, enabling us to retire and leave the mess to future generations.

+Or, we can use thoughtful economic analysis to identify specific problems in financial markets and resolve them with a simple and targeted legislative framework.

 It is perhaps time to restore the primacy of market discipline - backed up, if necessary, by specific legislation targeted at well-understood weaknesses.

-This will preclude governments of various flavours pursuing their popularity-based programmes.
+This will preclude governments of various flavours pursuing their popularity-based "social justice" programs by manipulating bank lending policies.